ibm-cloud-docs/codeengine/deploy-job.md

 ### Accessing job details with the CLI
 {: #access-jobdetails-cli}

 To view details of your job with the CLI, use the `job get` command.
+For a complete listing of options, see the [`ibmcloud ce job get`](/docs/codeengine?topic=codeengine-cli#cli-job-get) command.
+{: shortdesc}

+For example, the following `job get` command displays details about the `testjob` job.

 ```
 ibmcloud ce job get --name testjob